Advent: A Season of Waiting and Transformation

 He has filled the hungry with good things but has sent the rich away empty. - (Luke 1:53)

-Advent is often framed as quiet anticipation - candles, carols, a gentle countdown to something holy.
-But scripture tells a different story.
+Advent is often framed as quiet anticipation—candles, carols, and a gentle countdown to something holy.
+However, scripture tells a different story.
 Advent is not passive.
 It is not polite.
 It is not silent.
 Advent is what happens when people prepare for transformation while still trapped inside systems that were never built for their survival.

 The women of scripture did not wait in comfort.
 Mary waited under the shadow of empire, pregnant and vulnerable in a world where unwed motherhood could cost her everything.
 Elizabeth waited through decades of infertility, social shame, and silence.
 Anna waited through widowhood and poverty, keeping vigil in a temple that barely noticed her.
 Hagar waited in exile and scarcity, carrying a child while fleeing abuse and abandonment.